The Invisible Swamp

 Three lines marking the land - the river, the rail, the trail.

-The town of Patterson is largely defined by its relationship to the Great Swamp, a 6,000 acre swath of forested freshwater wetlands with a reputation as an inaccessible and undesirable landscape.
+The town of Patterson is largely defined by its relationship to the Great Swamp, a 6,000-acre swath of forested freshwater wetlands with a reputation as an inaccessible and undesirable landscape.
 Viewed as a loss of valuable farmland in the 19th century, the swamp was bisected by a man-made island of bedrock to make way for the Metro-North Railroad and is now over 90% privately-owned and slated for development.
-This project leverages the existing infrastructures of Patterson and proposes public paths to give presence to this undervalued, invisible landscape while speculating on architecture’s role as an educational & image-making device for raising ecological awareness.
+This project leverages the existing infrastructures of Patterson to propose public paths that give presence to this undervalued, invisible landscape while speculating on architecture’s role as an educational & image-making device for raising ecological awareness.

 Drawing on the attention of different audiences at various speeds of engagement: